NazimHAli/wp-portable/README.md

 # Dockerized WordPress Dev Environment

-Dockerized WordPress development environment.
+Example of a Dockerized WordPress development environment.
 Just needs Docker + your favorite editor, all requirements/packages are installed in Docker containers.
-Don't have to worry about installing and setting up WordPress, permissions, composer, mysql, nvm...etc.
+Don't have to install and set-up WordPress, permissions, composer, mysql, node.

-#### Motivation
-This is from a custom project I worked on a few years ago.
-There were 2 primary objectives:
- - Fully dockerized local dev environment
- - Portable
+I used this years ago and extracted some of the build logic.
+The setup can be used with any current theme framework, a custom example is provided.
+Some of the dependencies were updated, but not all.

 ## Prerequisites
 [Docker Compose V2](https://docs.docker.com/compose/cli-command/)